Decorah Bald Eagles: D1

 Raptor Resource Project hosts a map tracking the whereabouts of D1, a female, the second born in 2011.
 D1 was the tenth eaglet born to the Decorah couple, but was named before the newer identification system was created.

 D1 impressed Anderson with her attraction to rivers, her ability to make long flights, and her adventurous spirit.
-"She has spent time along at least a dozen different rivers, which underscores the importance of maintaining good water quality," he remarked.
 She was expected to follow the Mississippi River and stay near Iowa or Illinois, but instead went on a 1,000 mile trek to northern Wisconsin and Minnesota before returning to her natal area in January 2012.
 She surprised researchers by making a 140-mile trip in a single day.
 D1 flew to an area "closer to Greenland than to Iowa", Anderson noted.
 After her trip back to Decorah, D1 headed for Polar Bear Provincial Park, some 1,000 miles north of Iowa near the Arctic, on the shores of Hudson Bay in Ontario, Canada.

 In December 2012, D1 returned for the second time to Decorah.
 She had spent the summer above the Arctic Circle, again in Polar Bear Provincial Park.
 Bob Anderson was able to track and photograph her, and said that when he tried to get in close, she flew away.
 "This is good.
 She has a fear of people that can only help her in life."

 By 2014, she had logged more than 2,000 miles after making two trips to Hudson Bay.